interstitialRedirectModalTitle

 A vast oasis A sunset at the Great Salt Lake in 2020 looking northwest from the Antelope Island Causeway, with several species of ducks and eared grebes in the foreground. © 2020 Mary Anne Karren

-Our conservation work in the Great Salt Lake watershed is part of TNC's ambitious goal to protect sustainable freshwater sources for people and nature around the world.
+Building on decades of science, habitat protection, policy leadership and public education, TNC continues to advance practical solutions that benefit Great Salt Lake today and position it for the future.
+Our conservation work in the Great Salt Lake watershed is part of TNC’s ambitious global goal to protect sustainable freshwater sources for people and nature.

 A text graphic explaining the costs associated with water levels dropping in Great Salt Lake.